Efficiency Dashboard

 Let’s establish some definitions and then explore each of these views.

-• Cluster Efficiency - The ratio of the cost of used resources to the total cost of all resources. (cost of resources used) / (total cost of resources).
+Cluster Efficiency - The ratio of the cost of used resources to the total cost of all resources. (cost of resources used) / (total cost of resources).
 This is the efficiency metric presented in the upper right-hand corner of the Overview page.
-Note: Today, 'Cluster Efficiency' only considers CPU and RAM in its calculations.
-GPU and Storage metrics will be factored into the efficiency calculation in a future release.
+Note: Today, 'Cluster Efficiency' considers CPU, GPU, and RAM in its calculations.
+Storage metrics may be factored into the efficiency calculation in a future release.

 The above visualization can be very helpful in understanding the definition of Infra Idle and Workload Idle and how these idle costs, along with actual usage costs, make up your total Kubernetes spend.
 In this example, only $50 of the $300 we spent on Kubernetes was actually ‘used’ (money spent on some resource (CPU, RAM, etc.) which was actually consumed by some workload). $150 of our Kubernetes spend was workload idle – meaning we spent $150 on resources which were requested by some workload but not used.
 Finally, we can see that we spent $100 on infra idle – spare resources which are neither allocated nor used by any workload.